Data Analysis with Python: Basics (2025 Guide)

 df["country"] = df["country"].astype("string").str.strip().str.title()

-Most business questions are aggregations.
-Use groupby for KPIs and segmentation.
+Most analysis questions are aggregations.
+Use groupby for KPIs and segmentation, and pivot tables for reporting views.

 # Revenue by month